finnvoor/Transcoding/README.md

 # Transcoding (WIP)
+It is recommended that you pin to a specific commit at the moment, since there may be breaking changes before an official release.

 Example usage.
 You can also use it without the annex B adaptors if you only need compressed sample buffers, but the annex B adaptors are perfect for sending video over a network.
 ```swift